AliceO2Group/QualityControl/doc/ModulesDevelopment.md

     * _OnAnyNonZero_ - Triggers if ANY of the declared monitor objects changes, but only after all listed objects have been received at least once.
     * _OnAll_ - Triggers if ALL the listed monitor objects have changed.
     * _OnEachSeparately_ - Triggers separately for EACH of the listed objects whenever one of them changes.
-    * In case the list of monitor objects is empty or is replaced by the keyword "all", the policy is simply ignored and the `check` will be triggered whenever a new MonitorObject is received.
+    * In case the list of monitor objects is empty, the policy is simply ignored and the `check` will be triggered whenever a new MonitorObject is received.
 * __dataSource__ - declaration of the `check` input
     * _type_ - currently only supported is _Task_
     * _name_ - name of the _Task_
-    * _MOs_ - list of MonitorObjects name or "all" (not as a list!)
+    * _MOs_ - list of MonitorObjects names or can be omitted to mean that all objects should be taken.

 ### Implementation
 After the creation of the module described in the above section, every Check functionality requires a separate implementation.
 The module might implement several Check classes.